DeveloperLx/LxFTPRequest/README.md

             [request start];

 ###Download resource:
-/**
+###/**
-	To implement breakpoint continuingly, you only need to guarantee the file downloaded part has not been modified in any way, the ftp server support breakpoint continuingly and the file on server not change.
+###	To implement breakpoint continuingly, you only need to guarantee the file downloaded part has not been modified in any way, the ftp server support breakpoint continuingly and the file on server not change.
 The download will continue from last time progress.
-	If you want to download resource from begin, you must delete the local downloaded part.
+###	If you want to download resource from begin, you must delete the local downloaded part.
-	[[NSFileManager defaultManager]removeItemAtPath:LOCAL_FILE_PATH error:&error]
+###	[[NSFileManager defaultManager]removeItemAtPath:LOCAL_FILE_PATH error:&error];
-*/
+###*/

             LxFTPRequest * request = [LxFTPRequest downloadRequest];
             request.serverURL = [NSURL URLWithString:FTP_RESOURCE_ADDRESS];